remigenet/keras_sig/README.md

-# keras_sig: Easy Path Signature in Keras
+# keras_sig: The most Efficient and Easy Path Signature computation

-A backend-agnostic Keras implementation of path signature computations, focusing on simplicity and ease of integration.
+This package started as backend-agnostic Keras implementation of path signature computations, focusing on simplicity and ease of integration.
+Since we proposed a GPU-optimized computation methods that leverages fully parallel operations, it has become the fastest and most efficient path signature computation package available at date.
+This method is available either in full Keras for model training, but also as a standalone JAX function for direct computation.

 ## Overview